-- (b) registered in the name of a depository (such as The Canadian Depository for Securities Limited or "CDS"); or - (c) represented by depository interests ("Depository Interests") in respect of which Capita IRG Trustees Limited acts as depository.

-should note that only proxies deposited by shareholders who appear on the records maintained by the Company's registrar and transfer agent as registered holders of Ordinary Shares will be recognized and acted upon at the Meeting.
+- (b) registered in the name of a depository (such as The Canadian Depository for Securities Limited or "CDS"); or - (c) represented by depository interests ("Depository Interests") in respect of which Capita IRG Trustees Limited acts as depository, should note that only proxies deposited by shareholders who appear on the records maintained by the Company's registrar and transfer agent as registered holders of Ordinary Shares will be recognized and acted upon at the Meeting.
 If Ordinary Shares are listed in an account statement provided to a Beneficial Shareholder by a broker, those Ordinary Shares will, in all likelihood, not be registered in the shareholder's name.
 Ordinary Shares represented by Depository Interests are not registered in the Beneficial Shareholder's name.

-In accordance with Canadian securities law, the Company has distributed copies of the Notice of Meeting, this Management Information Circular and the form of proxy (collectively, the "meeting materials") to CDS and intermediaries for onward distribution to Beneficial Shareholders.
+In accordance with Canadian securities law, the Company has distributed copies of the Notice of Meeting, this Management Information Circular the Annual Financial Statements with Management's Discussion and Analysis and the form of proxy (collectively, the "meeting materials") to CDS and intermediaries for onward distribution to Beneficial Shareholders.